percona/everest-doc/docs/install/installEverest.md

 1. Download the latest release of [everestctl](https://github.com/percona/everest/releases/latest){:target="_blank"} to provision Percona Everest.
 For detailed installation instructions, see [CLI installation documentation](../install/installEverestCLI).

-2. You can install Percona Everest using either the wizard or the headless mode:
+2. You can install Percona Everest using either the wizard or the headless mode.

+    !!! note
+        * If you do not specify a namespace, the `everest` namespace gets provisioned by default.
+        * You can skip provisioning the database namespace during initial installation by using the flag `--skip-db-namespace`.

+        ```
+        everestctl install --skip-db-namespace
+        ```

     - **Install Percona Everest using the wizard** {.power-number}